 The Women’s Estate Review also recommended that on the basis of its location, HMP Downview should be re-rolled back to a female prison.
 HMP Downview, a ‘humane’ prison, has an embedded culture of prison officers ‘trading’ ROTL for sex.
 HMP Bronzefield, a newly purpose built ‘humane’ female prison, recorded higher rates of self-harm, reoffending and cost per place than Holloway.

 At Bronzefield, women are now doubled up in their cells to accommodate the influx of women coming from London courts.

 Meanwhile, the government has recently announced that despite their reform rhetoric, there are no plans to reduce the female or general prison population.
 And the serious consequences of a lack of housing for women in need, especially vulnerable women leaving prison, has been ignored.

 At a time when women are given sleeping bags and tents as they are released from Bronzefield, the government press forward with the promotion of ‘starter homes’ at £450,000, Right to Buy in housing associations and private sector redevelopment schemes.

 The closure of Holloway appears to be neither for the benefit of women or Londoners.
 However, it can be used as an opportunity to frame a new conversation around imprisonment, social justice and social housing.

 Maureen Mansfield and Hannah Pittaway are members of the Reclaim Justice Network steering group.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.